-- LATEX (built on TEX) is a system for producing formatted text-based documents. - Unlike most word processors, the document is written in plain text, without formatting. - Markup commands are included in order to tell LATEX how the document should look. - LATEX makes many decisions automatically in order to easily produce high quality output that doesn't require the reader to own proprietary software. - LATEX was designed to make typesetting mathematical formulae easy.
+- LATEX (built on TEX) is a system for producing formatted text-based documents. - Unlike a word processor (such as Microsoft Word), the document is written in plain text, without formatting. - Markup commands are included in order to tell LATEX how the document should look. - LATEX makes many decisions automatically in order to easily produce high quality (usually PDF) output that doesn't require the reader to own proprietary software. - LATEX is open source and free! - LATEX was designed to make typesetting mathematical formulae easy.

-Since a $\triangle T_E X$ ( $T_E X$ ) document is written in plain text, any plain text editor (Notepad, TextEdit, Gedit, Leafpad, Vim ...) can be used to write the tex file.
+Since a $\[Mathbb{E}]X$ (TeX) document is written in plain text, any plain text editor (Notepad, TextEdit, Gedit, Leafpad, Vim ...) can be used to write the tex file.

-Since a LaTeX (TeX) document is written in plain text, any plain text editor (Notepad, TextEdit, Gedit, Leafpad, Vim ...) can be used to write the tex file.
+Since a $\[Mathbb{E}T_EX\]$ (T_EX) document is written in plain text, any plain text editor (Notepad, TextEdit, Gedit, Leafpad, Vim ...) can be used to write the tex file.

-However, in order to produce the formatted output, the tex file must be 'typeset' using the LATEX system to produce a PDF of your document.
+However, in order to produce the formatted output, the tex file must be 'typeset' using the $\[AT{E}X\]$ system to produce a PDF of your document.

-Since a LaTeX (TeX) document is written in plain text, any plain text editor (Notepad, TextEdit, Gedit, Leafpad, Vim ...) can be used to write the tex file.
+Since a $\square T_EX$ (T_EX) document is written in plain text, any plain text editor (Notepad, TextEdit, Gedit, Leafpad, Vim ...) can be used to write the tex file.

-However, in order to produce the formatted output, the tex file must be 'typeset' using the LATEX system to produce a PDF of your document.
+However, in order to produce the formatted output, the tex file must be 'typeset' using the $\[AT{E}X\]$ system to produce a PDF of your document.

-On the computers in university computing rooms we can run LaTeX by launching 'Latex - Miktex' from the App hub, then launching TeXWorks from the start menu, under MiKTeX.
+On the computers in university computing rooms we can run LATEX by launching 'Latex - Miktex' from the App hub, then launching TeXWorks from the start menu, under MiKTeX.
 You can also use TeXStudio.

-Since a LaTEX (TEX) document is written in plain text, any plain text editor (Notepad, TextEdit, Gedit, Leafpad, Vim ...) can be used to write the tex file.
+Since a $\square T_EX$ (T_EX) document is written in plain text, any plain text editor (Notepad, TextEdit, Gedit, Leafpad, Vim ...) can be used to write the tex file.

-However, in order to produce the formatted output, the tex file must be 'typeset' using the LATEX system to produce a PDF of your document.
+However, in order to produce the formatted output, the tex file must be 'typeset' using the $\[AT{E}X\]$ system to produce a PDF of your document.

-On the computers in university computing rooms we can run LaTeX by launching 'Latex - Miktex' from the App hub, then launching TeXWorks from the start menu, under MiKTeX.
+On the computers in university computing rooms we can run LATEX by launching 'Latex - Miktex' from the App hub, then launching TeXWorks from the start menu, under MiKTeX.
 You can also use TeXStudio.